syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 ================

 In some scenarios, snippy produces global constants.
-For example, this is nesassary for
+For example, this is necessary for
 `RISC-V vector register initialization`_, `selfcheck-related global constants`_ and so on.